 Neurofeedback is a revolutionary new treatment for ADHD, using cutting-edge medical technology that we utilize at ATTN Center.
 The process is non-invasive and avoids the need for medication.
 It does this by helping the brain rewire itself in the places where it needs regulation.
 Many patients report improved ADHD symptoms within weeks, and the entire process only takes a few months.
 Compare that to a lifetime of having to take medication, especially when addictive stimulant medication is used to treat ADHD.
 You can avoid the side effects of ADHD medication thanks to Neurofeedback Training provided by our specially trained clinicians.

 What is Neurofeedback?

-This remarkable technology was originally developed by NASA to monitor brainwaves of astronauts.
-Today, we apply neurofeedback clinically, using advanced computers and special electrodes placed on the scalp, in order to regulate the brain’s electrical activity.
+This remarkable technology was originally developed by NASA to monitor the brainwaves of astronauts in space.
+Today, we can apply Neurofeedback clinically, using advanced computers and special electrodes placed on the scalp, in order to help regulate the brain’s electrical activity.
 Neurofeedback involves the training of brain wave function to create a more efficient, stable brainwave and nervous system state.